marzukia/blog/content/posts/election-results-advanced-analytics.md

 All sources are openly available from Stats New Zealand.
 If you want to do something similar, I highly encourage you to do so.

 ### Methodology
-* Meshblocks geometries were unioned grouped it's 'Statistical Area 2' (SA2) name.
+* Meshblocks geometries were geometrically unioned by it's 'Statistical Area 2' (SA2) grouping.
 * Preliminary voting locations were geolocated and then intersected with the prepared geometry above.
 * Total votes were summed using party name, and SA2 area name.
 * The top ten SA2 areas for each major party was chosen as a representative sample for its voter base.
 The metric chosen was the total amount of party votes as a percentage of total SA2 votes.